News & Events

 What is Mun Moo Kwan?

-Mun Moo Kwan (MMK), meaning “Knowledge Body Gymnasium” in Korean, was founded by Grand Master Yun Hun Shin and served as the official Taekwondo school at Suwon Air Force Base in Korea during the 1960s.
+Mun Moo Kwan (MMK), meaning “Gymnasium of Pen and Sword” in Korean, was founded by Grand Master Yun Hun Shin and served as the official Taekwondo school at Suwon Air Force Base in Korea during the 1960s.
 In 1969, Grand Master Byung Yul Kwak opened Kwak’s Taekwondo/Karate and, as a representative of Grand Master Shin, brought Mun Moo Kwan to the United States.

 Our Philosophy